sebastianmeer/Fieldtrips-and-Seminars/README.md

 # Fieldtrips and Seminars

-Static HTML and Tailwind-styled e-portfolio based on the referenced Google Sites format.
+Static HTML and Tailwind-styled e-portfolio for IT Fieldtrips and Seminars final project.

 ## Structure